KessokuTeaTime/Verticality/README.md

 **Verticality** verticals your hotbar.
 Simple enough?
 Fascinating enough!

-To toggle the function, just press <kbd>Escape</kbd> to access the game menu, then you'shall see arrows on the hotbar area.
+To toggle the feature, just press <kbd>Escape</kbd> to access the game menu, then you'shall see arrows on the hotbar area.
 Click them to see what happens!

 ## Hotbar Styles